Always consult a medical doctor or patient care specialist before using paracetamol + ibuprofen tablets.

-For the temporary relief of mild to moderate pain associated with migraine, headache, backache, period pain, dental pain, rheumatic and muscular pain, pain of non-serious arthritis, cold and flu symptoms, sore throat and fever.
+For the temporary relief of mild to moderate pain associated with migraine, headache, backache, period pain, dental pain, rheumatic and muscular pain, the pain of non-serious arthritis, cold and flu symptoms, sore throat, and fever.
 This product is especially suitable for pain which requires stronger analgesia than ibuprofen or paracetamol alone.

 This drug is contraindicated with patients hypersensitive towards ibuprofen, paracetamol or any other excipients.
 It is also contraindicated in patients having an abnormality in the coagulation.

 Do NOT use paracetamol + ibuprofen tablet if you: